 Here are 5 Things I Wish I Would’ve Known Before Becoming A Nurse….

-Many of the topics I cover in this series, are things that, as a Mother Baby Nurse, I would love to scream from the rooftops so all you new “parents-to-be” could hear them.
-Cause as a nurse, I know that after most new parents have gone through the delivery of your baby, they are probably not in the best state of mind to be hearing or learning all of these important things about their baby’s first few days of life.
+Many of the topics I cover in this series, are things that, as a Mother Baby Nurse, I would love to scream from the rooftops so all new “parents-to-be” could hear them.
+I know that after most parents have gone through the delivery of a new baby, they are not in the best state of mind to be hearing or learning all of these important things about their baby’s first few days of life.
+It can be overwhelming.